davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 It suffices to show $$\lim_{n \to \infty}\frac{a}{b+n} =0,$$ but (as we will demonstrate) showing $$\lim_{n \to \infty}\left|\frac{a}{b+n}\right| =0$$ suffices.

-We're going to need to represent the
+We're going to need to represent a ratio of complex numbers as the sum of ratios of complex numbers, so we derive th

 ***Lemma A.1***
 Let $a,b,c,d \in \R$.